AnhQuanengineer/DATA-Synchronizing/README.md

 - Implement a **CDC mechanism** on MySQL using triggers to capture data changes (**Insert, Update, Delete**).
 - Write captured changes in real-time to a Kafka topic.

-### 4. Logic 4: Stream and Validate Data with Spark
+### 4. Logic 4: Stream and Validate Data with Spark, Kafka
 - Use **Spark Structured Streaming** to read change data from Kafka.
-- Develop a Kafka Consumer with integrated validation to ensure:
+- Develop a Kafka Consumer(for transfer) and Spark(any time spark load to database) with integrated validation to ensure:
   - Correct schema
   - Valid data format
   - Transmission integrity